RAVIGANESHMBHAT/react-hooks-tutorial/README.md

 ### Mimic the componentWillUnmount in Functional Component
 #### In the current Commit example, even if the Component was destroyed, the mousemove event was still attached.
 To remove that event do, the first parameter passed to useEffect is a function and it will return another function which will be executed when the component gets unmounted.

+### useEffect with incorrect dependency
+#### It the current commit, we had a dependency 'count' in the useEffect.
+But we couldn't recognize that as a dependency because, we are not using the 'count' directly inside useEffect rather it is a dependency for our tick function.
+So, each time when we call some function inside useEffect, make sure to use all the dependent parameters of that functions inside the depeendency array of useEffect.